The last day of our European trip was spent in London, one of my most favorite cities. I’ve been there countless times, and never tire of visiting.

 As you could see from the first photo above, when Denisa and I arrived at the entrance, we received a very royal welcome!

-When we entered the lobby, I felt as though I could have just plopped down on one of the rich, red velvet sofas and moved right in.
+When we entered the lobby, I felt as though I could have just plopped down on one of the rich, red velvet sofas and moved right in to the luxurious Royal Horseguards Hotel!

 I restrained myself, and instead, Denisa and I went to the front desk to ask where afternoon tea is served.
 We were shown to The Lounge where Simona seated us at a lovely table near a window.
 If the weather had been warmer, we could have had afternoon tea outdoors on the terrace.